RunnymedeRobotics1310/RavenBrain/doc/architecture.md

 This package includes all of the functionality related to pulling data from the *FRC API*.

-The packahge is organized into four sections
+The package is organized into three sections

-- `fetch` package - this tool is responsible for fetching data from *FRC*.
+- `fetch` package - this tool is responsible for fetching data from the *FRC API*.
 It has a `FrcClient` class that wraps the https calls, and a `FrcCachingClient` that uses the `FrcClient` to retrieve data and stores the raw responses directly into a database table called `RB_FRC_RESPONSES`.
 This enables smart communication with